qd-cae/qd-cae-python/README.md

 # What's new?

-*Changelog 18.05.2017*
+*Changelog 27.08.2017*
 Version 0.6.2

 qd.cae.dyna
- - D3plot can now read files with airbags (does not read the airbags!)
+ - D3plot can now read files with airbags (does not read the airbags itself!)
  - D3plot supports now thick shells
+ - a few code improvements

-*Changelog 18.05.2017*
+*Changelog 24.08.2017*
 Version 0.6.1

 Improved documentation.